Stain and paint can work very differently on your driveway and should be chosen with care.

 If you are looking to change the color of your driveway, then going with an acid wash or water-based stain may be the best answer.

-As you have two choices, the acid-based stain arguably produces the best colors for your driveway but is more difficult to apply.
+Acid-based stains arguably produce the best colors for your driveway but are more difficult to apply.

-A water-based stain is easier to apply but it does not have the rich depth of colors compared to acid-based stains.
+The selection of hues is wide (black, gray, brown, etc) but it does not have a rich depth of colors compared to acid-based stains.

 Since you can return unopened cans of pre-mixed stain, you can purchase a little more than you need just in case.